INF800/whoami/about.md

 Euphoric intersection of research, engineering and product development in the field of machine learning and data science excite me.
 I believe in open-source / democratizing machine learning and love finding meaning to equations (check my blog).

 I am humble and sincere and understanding.
-I prefer to not to talk much but when it comes to tech, I am the most friendliest person on the internet!
+When it comes to tech, I am the most friendliest person on the internet!

 To know the tools, technologies and programming languages I use, check out my sourcerer stats.
 If you intend to hire me, you can find my resume here.